Machado’s grand slam carries Padres over Harper’s Phillies

 J.T.
 Realmuto homered off Brad Wieck in the seventh, his ninth.
 He also had an RBI single in the fourth.

-Phillies: CF Andrew McCutchen was hurt during a bizarre double play in the first.
-He drew a leadoff walk before Kinsler, the second baseman, let Jean Segura’s popup drop and then started a double play.
-McCutchen was helped off the field.
+McCutchen drew a leadoff walk before Kinsler, the second baseman, let Jean Segura’s popup drop.
+Kinsler threw to first to get Segura, who slipped coming out of the box and didn’t run hard.
+McCutchen was caught in a rundown and was hurt as he spun and tried to elude the tag getting back to first.
+He had to be helped off the field.

+“I didn’t feel it pop or anything,” McCutchen said.
+“Something felt uncomfortable, something that made me grab my knee and go down.
+I’ve had an ACL injury before and I know what that feels like.
+This didn’t feel like that.
+It’s swollen a little but there’s still mobility, I can still move it and all that.

+“I didn’t know where Jean was,” he added.
+“I didn’t know that he wasn’t close.
+Had I known he was close I would have stayed on first and not even ran.
+It’s kind of like a golden retriever going after a stick, the ball drops, I’m going.”

 UP NEXT